mumuxi15/mumuxi15.github.io/_posts/2018-05-28-anime_recommender.md

 ------

-There are two common types of algorithm used in recommendation system, collaborative filtering and content-Based Filtering.
+Broadly speaking, there are two common algorithms used in recommendation system, collaborative filtering and content-Based Filtering.
 Collaborative filtering predicts based on past user behavior and the idea is to use opinions from other users with similar taste.
-Content-Based Filtering, like The name suggested, it is based on a comparison between item descriptions and a user profile.
+Content-Based Filtering, like the name suggested, it is based on a comparison between item descriptions and a user profile.

-Let’s consider the rating score table above to a matrix called **M<sub>rating</sub>** , this matrix holds all ratings from all users for all movies (10000 movies x 5000 users).
-Each column represents rating scores from a user, and we replace ? with 0.
+Let’s consider converting the rating score table above to a matrix called **R<sub>rating</sub>** , this matrix holds all ratings from all users for all movies (10000 movies x 5000 users).
+Each column represents rating scores from a user, and we replace ? with 0.  ? means movies has not watched.

 ```mathematica
 [[ 10  8   10  5   0]